Redshirting: a term used to describe kids that are held back a year from school so that the child has an edge in sports.

 It's a hot topic.

 But it's not to give him an academic or athletic advantage as he grows.
 See, for me, I am 100% sure that holding my son now is the right thing to do for him, now.
 The T-K program we are looking at will have between 10 and 12 children, all who will be 5 years old when they start and 6 years old when they finish.
 The program focuses on many of the skills that he would be learning in Kindergarten, but extra emphasis is given to social and emotional confidence and growth.
-Academically, atheletically (if there is such a thing for a 4 1/2 year old) and (for the most part)emotionally, he's ready.
-Socially, he struggles with confidence.
+Academically and athletically (if there is such a thing for a 4 1/2 year old) he's ready.
+It's the "social" and "emotional" where he needs a little more time.
+He's come a long way but he's just not there yet.
 This T-K program is the perfect stepping stone for my son and I know it would do wonders for him.

 His pediatrician believes that he's a child that could go either way.
 His exact words were, "Knowing Joey as I do, if he were born in July, I would tell you to hold him.
-But May is pretty old" But that only makes me wonder more if T-K is the place for him.
+But May is on the far end" But that only makes me wonder more if T-K is the place for him.
 His preschool teachers have said, "He would benefit from an extra year but he would probably be okay if you sent him" Do I want to gamble with "probably" when I know he would benefit from one more year?

-So, do I follow my instinct and hold him because I believe it's best for my son "now" but then worry about the "later" long term consequences?
-Or do I follow the status quo and send him now so he's not the oldest child in the class and worry about the consequences of this decision on his current social confidence?
+So, do I hold him because I believe it's best for my son "now" but then worry about the "later" potential long term consequences?
+Or do I send him now so he's not the oldest child in the class and worry about the consequences of this decision on his current social confidence?

 In life, there is no crystal ball.
 And so, I'll continue to weigh the pros and cons of both options, then make my decision.
 Hopefully, in 20 years from now, I will look back on this angst with a smile, knowing I made the right decision.